xai4debugging/xai4debugging.github.io/index.md

 ### **Regular track:**
 Submissions to this track have to be novel contributions covering any topic listed above.
 We don't accept work that has been already published, that is concurrently submitted to other venues, or that is presented at the main NeurIPS conference, including as part of an invited talk.
 We solicit submission of full papers, position papers, and papers describing open problems on one of the topics listed above.
 Papers must be submitted through the <a href="https://openreview.net/group?id=NeurIPS.cc/2021/Workshop/XAI4Debugging">Open Review submission system</a>.

-*We encourage the authors to link a repository containing the code to replicate the results inside the corpus of the paper.* While this is not a mandatory requirement, it will be positively taken in account during the reviewing process and the selection of the contributed talks.
+*We encourage the authors to link a **anonymized** repository containing the code to replicate the results inside the corpus of the paper.* While this is not a mandatory requirement, it will be positively taken in account during the reviewing process and the selection of the contributed talks.
 Submissions must follow the NeurIPS anonymized paper format (see <a href="https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles"> NeurIPS style files</a>), and they are limited to a maximum of 9 pages, excluding references.
 Shorter papers are welcome.
 They will undergo double-blind peer review.
+Authors may append to the paper supplementary materials, such as appendices, proofs, and derivations; Like submissions, supplementary material must be anonymized.
+Looking at supplementary material is at the discretion of the reviewers.

 **At the end of your paper submission, please indicate whether you would like an extended version of the submission to be considered for publication in a journal special issue**.
 According to the feedback from authors, we will further decide whether to publish selected high-quality papers in proceedings or a journal special issue.
 Reviewers will nominate papers among them with exemplary scientific rigor for publication.